Feldspatt/web-radio-explorer/README.md

 ## Thanks

-It relies on public api described here: https://api.radio-browser.info/
+It relies on a public api described here: https://api.radio-browser.info/